Truckmakers face fines as EU steps up cartel investigation

 Companies can be fined up to 10 percent of their annual revenue if the Commission concludes that there is sufficient evidence of an infringement of EU rules barring cartels and the abuse of market dominance.

-Vestager, who took office this month, also emphasized the broader impact of price-fixing.
+Vestager, who took office this month, also emphasised the broader impact of price-fixing.

 "Keeping the cost of road transportation high has a damaging effect on the rest of the economy," she said during a news conference in Brussels.